Posts

 Image

 This entry is an addition to my earlier work on fractal marginal utility, something I have been reluctant to add due to the consequences of such a statement.
-I am convinced that that negative marginal utility is misattributed: that the MU curve does not go negative as shown below.
+I am convinced that negative marginal utility is misattributed: the MU curve does not go negative, as shown below.
 Wikipedia.
-The fractal shows us that production and benefit go together are never seperated, you cannot have one without the other.
-The increasing marginal cost (MC) after fractal equilibrium, (green in Fig. 2 and 2b below), is more than enough to account for this 'negative marginal utility'.
-The cost rises - greater than the satisfaction or benefit -after fractal equilibrium : this is feeling of being ill after excess consumption, of having had too much of something.
+The fractal shows us that production and benefit are never separated; you cannot have one without the other.
+The increasing marginal cost (MC) after fractal equilibrium (green in Fig. 2 and 2b below) is more than enough to account for this 'negative marginal utility'.
+The cost rises - greater than the satisfaction or benefit -after fractal equilibrium: this is the feeling of being ill after excess consumption, of having had too much of something.

 paradigm: fractal